octue/django-gcp/docs/source/index.rst

 - **Enable event-based integration** between django and various GCP services.

-- **Simplify the use of GCP resources in django** including Storage, PubSub, Tasks and Scheduler.
+- **Simplify the use of GCP resources in django** including Storage, Logging, Erorr Reporting, Run, PubSub, Tasks and Scheduler.

 ..
 TIP::
     For example, if we have *both* a Store *and* a PubSub subscription to events on that store, we can do smart things in django when files or their metadata change.